Maverrin/CleanArchitectureSneaker/Readme.md

 During the development of the project, I omitted certain principles because I considered them not useful for the scope of the project.
 You can check below my point of view:

 - I didn't use Domain events because I have only one AggregateRoot (Sneaker).
-I don't need to an operation during parallel task.
+I don't need to do an operation during parallel task.

 - As I am using EF, the unit of work pattern is implemented by a DBContext and is executed when a call is made to `SaveChange`. (https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/infrastructure-persistence-layer-design).

 - We are using an anemic domain model for simplicity but for complex cases, I would suggest to implement data model object instead of domain entities.

-- I didn't create a value object because I believe it wasn't interested to do one for Sneaker.
+- I didn't create a value object because I believe it wasn't interesting to do one for Sneaker.